kitchej/TCPLib/Documentation/docs.md

 - `timeout`
-  Timeout (in seconds) for socket operations.
+  Timeout (in seconds) for network operations.
 A value of `None` disables timeouts.

 - `local_addr`